-At some level, all organizations manage relationship with their customers.
-But in the modern era, most references to Customer Relationship Management (CRM) refer to the software and other technological solutions utilized for this task.
+At some level, all organizations manage relationships with their customers.
+But in the modern era, most references to customer relationship management (CRM) refer to the software and other technological solutions utilized for this task.

-Originally, CRMs were created for the purpose of organizing, tracking, and documenting a customer’s interaction with your organization.
-The ability to accurately document the meaningful touchpoints a customer had offered massive upside to customer support, marketing, and sales teams.
-By limiting unwanted interactions and better informing necessary communication, overall customer experience improved.
+Originally, CRMs were created to organize, track, and document a customer’s interaction with your organization.
+The ability to accurately document the meaningful touchpoints a customer had offered a massive upside to customer support, marketing, and sales teams.
+By limiting unwanted interactions and better informing necessary communication, the overall customer experience improved.

-While CRM solutions are utilized on a daily basis, it can be difficult to define what, exactly, a CRM is.
-Due to the wide variety of solutions on the market boasting a number of different features, each organization’s CRM plays a slightly different role than the next.
+While CRM solutions are utilized daily, it can be difficult to define what, exactly, a CRM is.
+Due to the wide variety of solutions on the market boasting several different features, each organization’s CRM plays a slightly different role than the next.
 But most CRMs will have these features in common.

 What is a CRM?

 If you’re going to satisfy your customers, you need the appropriate data to be accessible and actionable.
 A CRM refers to the technology managing all your company's relationships and interactions with customers and prospects.
 With customer expectations evolving, intelligent CRM solutions have started to grow in popularity as businesses look for robust, feature-rich solutions from the CRM industry.

 Gartner defines a CRM as “A business strategy that optimizes revenue and profitability while promoting customer satisfaction and loyalty.”
 Forrester likewise describes a CRM as “The business processes and supporting technologies that support the key activities of targeting, acquiring, retaining, understanding, and collaborating with customers.”

 At the core of this conversation is the understanding that data is the foundation of customer experience strategies that meet customer expectations.
 These expectations can range from personalization to touchpoints and everything in between.

 Why a CRM is more important than ever